bugsnag/bugsnag-js/packages/plugin-electron-state-sync/README.md

 Any call to these methods (which will be from a developer or a plugin calling `Bugsnag.<method>()` in the main process) will emit an event signifying the change and updated value and what the "source" of the change was (in this case the main process).

 Separately, we maintain handles to the mutators to manage state changes that were initiated in renderer processes.
-An inbound change from a renderer process must call `setXFromSource(renderer)(args)` causing that change to be applied to the main client and an event to be emitted, with the "source" set to the renderer where the change was initiated (this is used later to avoid sending an event to the renderer that caused the change).
+An inbound change from a renderer process must call `setX(args)` causing that change to be applied to the main client.

 ## API